flowchain/devify-server/README.md

 Please add the above code to your ```esp8266-coap-server.js``` file, and get it restarted.

 This demo is simple.
-However, it's not the good way to get data from NodeMCU.
+However, it's not the best practice to get data from NodeMCU.

 ### Resource-Oriented

-The good way to achieve the purpose of getting data from NodeMCU is to use ```coap://192.168.0.100:8000/object/12345678/viewer```.
+The best practice to achieve the purpose of getting data from NodeMCU is to use ```coap://192.168.0.100:8000/object/12345678/viewer```.

 Devify framework will automatically generate this URI for your NodeMCU device.
 The URI is the resource name of *NodeMCU data*.